sjgknight/creds-hugo-research-group/content/event/2021-CREDS-launch/index.md

 Read more [about the centre and its history at UTS]({{< relref "/post/21-01-04-launch" >}}), and explore [our research]({{< relref "/research" >}}).

-Read out [launch report]({{< relref "/project/2021-launch" >}}) where we set out some of _our_ thinking around issues of credibility and trust in digital learning through the pandemic, and invite you to join the conversation.
+Read our [launch report]({{< relref "/project/2021-launch" >}}) where we set out some of _our_ thinking around issues of credibility and trust in digital learning through the pandemic, and invite you to join the conversation.

 ### Watch the CREDS launch event playback